kemra102/puppet-cloudwatchlogs/README.md

 ## Http_proxy Usage

-If you have an http_proxy or https_proxy then run the following puppet code after calling cloudwatchlogs to module the launcher script as a workaround bcause awslogs python code currently doesn't have http_proxy support:
+If you have an http_proxy or https_proxy then run the following puppet code after calling cloudwatchlogs to modify the launcher script as a workaround bcause awslogs python code currently doesn't have http_proxy support:

 ```puppet
   $launcher = "#!/bin/sh